-The United Communities project builds law enforcement’s capacity to engage Muslim, Arab, and South Asian (MASA) communities in preventing crime.
-The U.S. Department of Justice’s Office of Community Oriented Policing Services has funded Vera to partner with three law enforcement agencies and explore the challenges and opportunities of working with MASA communities to support homeland security goals.
+The United Communities project builds law enforcement’s capacity to engage Arab, Middle Eastern, Muslim, and South Asian (AMEMSA) communities in preventing crime.
+The U.S. Department of Justice’s Office of Community Oriented Policing Services has funded Vera to partner with three law enforcement agencies and explore the challenges and opportunities of working with AMEMSA communities to support homeland security goals.
 The project will generate information and resources relevant to community-policing activities in other jurisdictions.

 The United Communities project was launched to strengthen police-immigrant relations and help prevent crime.
-The project aims to raise officers’ awareness about how heightened immigration enforcement and activities designed to protect domestic security affect Muslim, Arab, and South Asian communities.
-In each jurisdiction selected, Vera will contract with nonprofit organizations and train their staff to interview members of MASA communities about their interactions with law enforcement as well as barriers to communicating with police and reporting crime.
+The project aims to raise officers’ awareness about how heightened immigration enforcement and activities designed to protect domestic security affect Arab, Middle Eastern, Muslim, and South Asian communities.
+In each jurisdiction selected, Vera will contract with nonprofit organizations and train their staff to interview members of AMEMSA communities about their interactions with law enforcement as well as barriers to communicating with police and reporting crime.
 Vera staff will interview officers about the challenges and successes of carrying out community policing activities and advancing homeland security priorities.

 How can police-immigrant partnerships improve homeland security?